The Digest: March 16, 2011

 Emerging Artists in the PacNW: Applications are open for Hand2Mouth Theater’s annual Risk/Reward Festival, which goes down in Portland, Oregon in June.
 For all of Portland’s buzz as the it place to be for young artists, the city suffers from a near complete lack of infrastructure for artists to develop.
 There are few presenting venues supporting contemporary performance, a lack of access to funds, and that leaves artists to their own devices to push themselves and develop, and we all know how that usually turns out.
 Even the TBA Festival, a national destination event, only offers a couple slots to Northwest artists, who frequently hail from Seattle which has a stronger infrastructure.
 H2M, who’ve been making work for a decade or so in Portland, eventually got fed up waiting for someone else to do it and set out to lay the foundations themselves.
 Risk/Reward, their most notable endeavor on that front, showcases local talent, and frequently pulls in artists from other cities around the area.
 Applications are due April 15.

-3 thoughts on “The Digest: March 16, 2011”
+3 responses to “The Digest: March 16, 2011”

 Leave a Reply